Enigmatic-Smile/docs/stream/webhooks.md

 ```

 A `transaction.clearing` or **clearing transaction event** is triggered when a transaction is settled and usually occurs 48 to 72 hours after a payment is made.
-Fidel API's processes for clearing transactions and triggering the `transaction.clearing` webhook events run daily at 12:00 UTC for Mastercard and multiple times per day for Visa.
+Fidel API's processes for clearing transactions and triggering the `transaction.clearing` webhook events run multiple times per day for Visa.
 Only one transaction is sent per event.

 ```json
 {